Mica Sheets and Their Uses

 Thicker, semi-flexible phlogopite-grade mica sheets are used where high-performance thermal and voltage insulation are required, such as in the automotive and aerospace industries – in insulation pads for cars, for example.

-Sheet Mica and Electronics
+Mica Sheets and Electronics

 You will find flexible sheet mica in many electrical components and other electronics.
 Its versatility means we can machine it to close tolerances, ensuring its suitability for use as an electrical insulator and a thermal conductor at the same time.